OlivierLD/raspberry-coffee/README.md

 Now you're ready to rock!

+---
+#### Java Virtual Machine (JVM)

 _Note:_
 Java code is compiled into `class` files, that run on a Java Virtual Machine (`JVM`).
 Java is not the only language that runs a `JVM`, this project also contains some small samples of other JVM-aware languages, invoking and using the features of this project.

 Those samples include Scala, Groovy, Kotlin..., and the list is not closed!

-See in the [OthetJVM.languages](https://github.com/OlivierLD/raspberry-coffee/tree/master/OtherJVM.languages) directory.
+See in the [OthetJVM.languages](https://github.com/OlivierLD/raspberry-coffee/tree/master/OtherJVM.languages) directory, there is more about that.

 ---